gsudre/lab_notes/105-addressing_h2r_change_reviewers.md

 # TODO
- * comment on DTI results in Word document
- * start separating files to send to Philip
  * make table comparing good scans to bad scans in terms of QC variables
  * laterality regression
  * recompute t-test values comparing scans before and after QC, using the